 HOMONYMS are words that sound alike but have different meanings.
 Homophones are a type of homonym that also sound alike and have different meanings but have different spellings.

 Foreign Words: English is filled with words that have been derived from many other languages of the world.
 These words carry the same meaning as they have in the parent language.
 From Legal to Literature, all domains of life have Foreign Words in the usage now.
-Examples: sine die: Without fixing a date, vice versa: in opposite way, per capita: per head, magnum opus: greatest work or masterpiece.
+Examples: sine die: Without fixing a date, vice versa: in the opposite way, per capita: per head, magnum opus: greatest work or masterpiece.

 Idioms and Phrases: